 - Download the grant application form found on the GEDA website at www.investguam.com/smallbusiness.

 - Submit the completed application form and all required documents via email to firstname.lastname@example.org.

 - GEDA will provide a grant application number via email once received.

-- Notice of approval or denial will be sent via email.
+- Notice of Grant Application Status will be issued via mail.

 - If approved, grant award will be issued via check by the Guam Department of Administration (DOA).

-Award AmountTotal award amount based on grant calculation and shall not exceed Thirty Thousand Dollars ($30,000) per business.
+Award AmountTotal award amount based on grant calculation and shall not exceed Fifty Thousand Dollars ($50,000) per business.
 Grant awards cannot exceed the grant amounts per bracket as shown in the Grant Table.